Akram-BSMRSTU/PerformanceTest_USBangla/README.md

 # Performance Testing with Apache JMeter
 This repository contains my work on performance testing using Apache JMeter.
-The project demonstrates how to create and execute performance tests, analyze results, and generate insightful reports.Conducted load testing for [US_Bangla](https://usbair.com/) .
+The project demonstrates how to create and execute performance tests, analyze results, and generate insightful reports.
+Conducted load testing for [US_Bangla](https://usbair.com/) .

 ##  Features
    - **Test Plan Setup:** Includes detailed test plans for performance testing.